dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/wcag-2-2-enough-time.md

 ---
 title: "WAS Notes: WCAG 2.2 Enough Time | Writing | Dustin Whisman"
 description: "How do you meet all of the success criteria for 2.2 Enough Time?"
-articleTitle: "WAS Notes: WCAG 2.2 Enough Time"
+articleTitle: "WCAG 2.2 Enough Time"
 layout: default
 date: 2023-02-09T00:00:00.000Z
 tags: